Sangram Shah: Reign

 After Birsingh Deo left raja Sangram Shah to himself, he started his conquest at the beginning of the 1500s. legends say that as soon he become king he left his capital garha for 25 years to expand his kingdom .He was a brave and mighty king. he won many battles and never get defeated his whole life during his time.
 Garha-Mandla, which had been a petty chiefdom till this point, was massively expanded by him to include 70,000 villages, 57 pargana and 52 forts.
 It is written about him in the Ramnagar inscription "He was to his enemies like a devastating fire to cotton bales"(वह अपने शत्रुओं के लिए वैसा ही था जैसे कपास की पुंज के लिए प्रलयंकारी अग्नि) his kingdom soon bordered a Rajput kingdom called Mahoba, ruled by a king of the Chandela dynasty, Keerat Rai.
-They conducted a marriage between raja Sangram Shah's son Dalpat Shah and Keerat Rai's daughter Durgavati, which could be a political alliance.The alliance helped him negotiate the invasion of Sher Shah Suri successfully.
+They conducted a marriage between raja Sangram Shah's son Dalpat Shah and Keerat Rai's daughter Durgavati, which could be a political alliance.
+The alliance helped him negotiate the invasion of Sher Shah Suri successfully.
 Sangram Shah was best known as a patron of arts and literature and he had great knowledge of Sanskrit.
 "Rasratnamala" was written by him.
 While touring Central India, Bhanudatta Misra, author of the Rasamanjari, attended the court of Thakur Sangram Shah and sang his praises.

 Succession

-Raja Sangram Shah madavi was succeeded by his son raja Dalpat Shah madavi, who would be in turn succeeded by his widow Durgavati after a short reign.
+Sangram Shah was succeeded by his son Dalpat Shah, who would be in turn succeeded by his widow Durgavati after a short reign.
 Rani Durgavati would further increase Garha's prestige, but would not embark on an aggressive conquest like raja Sangram Shah, instead opting to remain on the defense in case of any conflict.
 He also had another son named raja Chandra Shah, brother of Thakur Dalpat Shah, to whom the kingdom was restored after 25 years of Mughal rule and was recognized as the successor of Rani Durgavati by Akbar.